OSHistory/wikidata2geojson/README.md

 => Creates a geojson file with the birthplaces of all popes.

+See [wikidata API documentation] (https://wdq.wmflabs.org/api_documentation.html) for how to query the wikidata database.

 ## To Do:

 * Add option to set more properties for the features
 * Create a simple web map (Leaflet/OL3) to quickly view the result
 * Add option to flip the geocoordinates